lakejs/lake-docs/guide/index.md

 editor.render();
 ```

-Go to the [CodeSandbox](https://codesandbox.io/p/sandbox/lakejs-npm-example-hm39df) to see how the editor is rendered.
+Go to [CodeSandbox](https://codesandbox.io/p/sandbox/lakejs-npm-example-hm39df) to see how the editor is rendered.

 ::: warning Note
 `lake.css` should be included when rendering the editor.